 WSOP.com Online Poker in New Jersey

-The launch of the Multi-State Internet Gaming Alliance on May 1, 2018, means players at 888 Poker and WSOP.com in New Jersey can play in the same pool with players from Nevada and Delaware.
+The Caesars Entertainment poker sites are expected to reach number one in the New Jersey market in 2019.
+This is due to the launch of the Multi-State Internet Gaming Alliance on May 1, 2018.
+This means players at 888 Poker and WSOP.com in New Jersey can play in the same pool with players from Nevada and Delaware.
 The shared player pool essentially unites the family of 888/WSOP players in all three states.

 As briefly touched on above, WSOP.com operates under Caesars Bally’s/888 license and as such is powered by 888 exclusive poker software.
 888 Holdings was founded in 1997 and is a Gibraltar-based company with thousands of customers located all over the world.

 The WSOP poker software is available as a downloadable client and is compatible with both Windows PC and Mac OSX.
 Furthermore, the site gives you access to its own loyalty program, which was already launched in Nevada and which rewards players for participating in ring games or tournament play.
-As you’d expect, WSOP.com offers plenty of action including both single-table and multi-table tournaments, making it an excellent choice for poker enthusiasts residing in the New Jersey area.
+As you would expect, WSOP.com offers cash games, single-table and multi-table tournaments, making it an excellent choice for poker enthusiasts residing in the New Jersey area.

 Founded in 1970 and purchased by Caesars Entertainment in 2005, the World Series of Poker has always been one of the most trusted brands in the industry.
 The WSOP brand is most widely recognized for its prestigious series of poker tournaments that attracts professional players from all over the world.
 The total prizes for all the WSOP events up to this day exceed $1.6 billion and WSOP champions are often considered to be the best poker players on the planet.